ZCHAnalytics/terraform-associate-prep/cli-module/variables.md

 Terraform requires a value for every variable.
 There are several ways to assign variable values.

 ### Use command line flag `-var`
 In the examples so far, all of the variable definitions have included a default value.
-Add a new variable without a default value to variables.tf.
+Add a new variable without a default value to `variables.tf`.

-terraform apply -var ec2_instance_type=t2.micro
+`terraform apply -var ec2_instance_type=t2.micro`

-Apply this configuration now, using the -var command line flag to set the variable value.
-Since the value you entered is the same as the old value, there will be no changes to apply.
+Apply this configuration now, using the `-var` command line flag to set the variable value.
+Since the value we entered is the same as the old value, there will be no changes to apply.

-### Assign values with a file terraform.auto.tfvars
+### Assign values with a `terraform.auto.tfvars` file

 Entering variable values manually is time consuming and error prone.
 Instead, they can be captured in a file.
 Terraform automatically loads all files in the current directory with the exact name terraform.tfvars or matching *.auto.tfvars.
 After the configuration with new values is applied, Terraform will highlight the changes and ask for the confirmation to perform the plan.

 ![image](https://github.com/ZCHAnalytics/terraform-modules/assets/146954022/0416a948-19da-4749-afd4-54fcbc66b357)

 ## Interpolate variables in strings

 Terraform configuration supports string interpolation — inserting the output of an expression into a string.

-Update the names of the security groups to use the project and environment values from the resource_tags map.
+We update the names of the security groups to use the project and environment values from the resource_tags map.

 ![image](https://github.com/ZCHAnalytics/terraform-modules/assets/146954022/fc7f4187-81fd-4533-8900-74936964b60b)

 ## Use variable validation to restrict the values

 AWS restricts names of load balancers be no more than 32 characters long and only contain a limited set of characters.
-Add validation blocks to enforce character limits and character sets on both project and environment values.
+We add validation blocks to enforce character limits and character sets on both project and environment values.
 ```
   validation {
     condition     = length(var.resource_tags["project"]) <= 16 && length(regexall("[^a-zA-Z0-9-]", var.resource_tags["project"])) == 0